currencybot/open-exchange-rates/readme.md

 Originally designed for use with **[money.js](http://josscrowcroft.github.com/money.js)**, a tiny (1kb) JavaScript currency conversion library, for client-side and server-side use.

 ## Changelog and updates

 ### 2011-10-14
-* Rewrote the scraper to use a different provider without the TOS grey-area, until we know that Google won't sue for (ab)using their Calculator API in this way.ÊAlso doesn't require parsing like before. [josscrowcroft]
+* Rewrote the scraper to use a different provider without the TOS grey-area, until we know that Google won't sue for (ab)using their Calculator API in this way.
+Also, the data doesn't require parsing like before. [josscrowcroft]

 ### 2011-10-13
 * Restarting the crawl! [currencybot]